Sabitri Chatterjee

 In 2014, Government of India conferred upon her its fourth-highest civilian award the Padma Shri.

 She was born in Comilla, in British India (now in Bangladesh).
 During the partition of Bengal, she was sent to the safety of an older, married sister's house in Kolkata located at Tollygunge.
-At her teenage she got noticed by Bhanu Banerjee who took her to Uttar Sarathi group theatre for a role in their play Natun Ihudi.
-Later she emerged as a prominent thespian personality for the titular role in the play Shyamali which was staged at Star Theatre.
+During her adolescence, she was noticed by Bhanu Banerjee who took her to Uttar Sarathi group theatre for a role in their play Natun Ihudi.
+Later she emerged as a prominent thespian personality for the title role in the play Shyamali which was staged at Star Theatre.
 She made her big screen debut in Uttam Kumar starrer Sahajatri (1951) directed by Agradoot and appeared as her first female lead in Sudhir Mukherjee's comedy film Pasher Bari (1952) which was a major success at box office.
 She is remembered for her roles in films such as Raat Bhor (1955), Upahar (1955), Abhayer Biye (1957), Nupur (1958), Gali Theke Rajpath (1959), Marutirtha Hinglaj (1959), Kuhak (1960), Badhu (1962), Bhranti Bilas (1963), Uttarayan (1963), Jaya (1965), Kal Tumi Aleya (1966), Nishipadma (1970), Dhanyi Meye (1971) and Malyadan (1971) to name a few.
 Soumitra Chatterjee described her as the finest actor he has worked with.

 Early life and background

-Sabitri was born in 1937 in a small town of Kamalapur in Comilla District of present-day Bangladesh and is youngest among ten sisters.
+Sabitri was born on 21 February 1937 in a small town of Kamalapur in Comilla District of present-day Bangladesh and is youngest among ten sisters.
 Her father Sashadhar Chatterjee, who belonged to a famous Kulin Rarhi Brahmin family from a Kulin Brahmin village called Kanaksar in Bikrampur, worked as a station master in Indian Railways.
 During the partition of Bengal, young Sabitri was sent to the safety of an older, married sister's house in Kolkata located at Tollygunge – the hub of filmmaking in Kolkata.
-Being brought up in Tollygunge she often got opportunity to see filmstars of that time.
+Being brought up in Tollygunge she often saw filmstars of that time.